 To start planning your tailor-made holiday, call us on (646) 934-8870

 The Palms is a wonderful resort on the east coast of the island.
 With only a handful of private villas, The Palms offers an exclusive and private retreat away from everyday life.
 It is the perfect combination of effortless elegance with Zanzibari sophistication – the ideal spot for a honeymoon or romantic beach holiday.

-The Palms’ small collection of six beautifully designed villas offers luxurious comforts in an intimate setting on the Indian Ocean.
+The Palms’ small collection of seven beautifully designed villas offers luxurious comforts in an intimate setting on the Indian Ocean.
 Each villa features a stylish interior with private veranda, en-suite bathroom and plunge pool with views of the Indian Ocean.
 Overlooking the beach, private palm thatched “bandas” (one per villa) shelter private day beds and carved sun loungers to provide intimate beachfront privacy on the award winning Bwejuu Beach.
 With the fusion of cultures in Zanzibar, an exotic cuisine has been created, which blends spices and flavours featuring the best of the island’s produce.
 Enjoy your evenings relaxing after a sun filled day, with a cold drink.